Before I tell you what's

-It has a cool to the touch exterior and, unlike some other heaters, doesn't have
+It has a cool to the touch exterior and, unlike some other heaters, doesn't

 Despite the complaints some consumers have with the EdenPure, I haven't

 found one that is health or safety related.
 You can read for yourself the

 results of a Fire Captain's test of the EpenPure here.

 What's Not to Like

 The #1 complaint of consumers who have actually purchased the EdenPure

 Too Little Heat

 Most of the ad copy I've read for the EdenPure states it is "rated to heat up

-The term "rated to heat" is useless at best in determining the effectiveness of any
+The term "rated to heat" is useless at best in determining the effectiveness of

-depends on how it's being used.
+otherwise, depends on how it's being used.
 Bear in mind, the heat generated

 by a 1,500 watt heater approximates only 5,000 Btus.
 This is minuscule

 compared to a typical 65,000 Btu oil or gas fired furnace.

-If you're depending on a 1,500 watt heater as your only heat source, it will heat only
+If you're depending on a 1,500 watt heater as your only heat source, it will

-flow of heat, such as walls, and the outside temperature.
+obstructions to the flow of heat, such as walls, and the outside temperature.